caleb531/automata/docs/fa/class-dfa.md

 [Table of Contents](../README.md)

 The `DFA` class is a subclass of `FA` and represents a deterministic finite automaton.
 It can be found under `automata/fa/dfa.py`.
+Every DFA can be rendered natively inside of a Jupyter notebook (automatically calling `show_diagram` without any arguments) if installed with the `visual` optional dependency.

 Every DFA has the following (required) properties: